nuxeo-sandbox/nuxeo-fontoxml/README.md

   * `POST /document/state`
   * `PUT /document`
   * `PUT /document/lock`
-* This POC does not implement versioning policy.
-This should be done in final product (when to create version(s) automatically, likely a configuration parameter)
+* This POC does not implement versioning policy:
+  * This should be done in final product (when to create version(s) automatically, likely a configuration parameter)
+  * Also during browsing: You may want to browse only zn un-mutable version of an image, for example
 * We don't really make usage of `editSessionToken` and `revisionId`
 * Locking is done per Fonto request.
 So, if the document was already locked and Fonto asks us to unlock it at some point, we do unlock it.
   * This will likely need to be optimized in the final product